zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 > SELECT * FROM oap_test WHERE a = 3;
 ...
 ```
 Step 5.
-To verify that the cache functionality is in effect, you can open Spark History Web UI and go to OAP tab page.
+To verify that the cache functionality is in effect, you can open Spark History Web UI and go to OAP-Cache tab page.
 And check the cache metrics.
 The following picture is an example.

 ![webUI](./image/webUI.png)

 ### Use DCPMM Cache
 #### Prerequisites
-Before configuring in OAP to use DCPMM cache, you need to make sure the following:
+Before configuring in OAP-Cache to use DCPMM cache, you need to make sure the following:

 - DCPMM hardwares are installed, formatted and mounted correctly on every cluster worker node with AppDirect mode(refer [guide](https://software.intel.com/en-us/articles/quick-start-guide-configure-intel-optane-dc-persistent-memory-on-linux)).
 You will get a mounted directory to use if you have done this.
 Usually, the DCPMM on each socket will be mounted as a directory.
 For example, on a two sockets system, we may get two mounted directories named `/mnt/pmem0` and `/mnt/pmem1`.
 ```